GNOME/gtk/docs/reference/gtk/coordinates.md

 The content area in the CSS box model is the region that the widget considers its own.

-The origin of the widgets coordinate system is the top left corner of the content area, and its size is the widgets size.
+The origin of the widget’s coordinate system is the top left corner of the content area, and its size is the widget’s size.
 The size can be queried with [method@Gtk.Widget.get_width] and [method@Gtk.Widget.get_height].
 GTK allows general 3D transformations to position widgets (although most of the time, the transformation will be a simple 2D translation).
-The transform to go from one widgets coordinate system to another one can be obtained with [method@Gtk.Widget.compute_transform].
+The transform to go from one widget’s coordinate system to another one can be obtained with [method@Gtk.Widget.compute_transform].

 In addition to a size, widgets can optionally have a **_baseline_** to position text on.